 - Don’t apply any perfumed products to the area for 24 to 48 hours following treatment.

-- Do apply aloe vera gel to the skin to sooth it.
+- Do apply aloe vera gel to the skin to soothe it.

 - Do arrive at the laser hair removal appointment with the area to be treated shaved and trimmed for treatment.
 Some laser hair specialists charge a fee for clients who come unprepared.
 Facial hair, however, generally doesn’t need to be clipped back or shaved prior to treatment.